iNethi/voucher-and-user-management/README.md

 # iNethi Management and Payment System
 A user management portal for iNethi that uses React and Django.
 ## Running this code (PROD)
 1. Ensure you have keycloak and traefik running and a volume folder to store data at `/mnt/data/inethi_user_management_mysql`.
-Set up a keycloak client.
+Set up a keycloak client found in the config file.
+Use local or prod version, depending on whether you're building a prod or test version, but make sure to name the client 'portal-local' in the keycloak UI to ensure the code works. **Recreate your JWT credentials after importing the client to ensure your credentials are unique to you.**
 2. run the build script located at `payment-and-management/build.sh`:
 ```
 ./build.sh